sebdroid/ssosebby/README.md

 ## Security

-If you have a security issue to report, please contact us at security@ssoready.com.
+If you have a security issue to report, please contact me.